-This proxy statement contains information related to the solicitation of proxies for use at our Annual Meeting, to be held at 8:30 a.m., Eastern Time, on Thursday, May 2, 2019 at the offices of Bank of America Conference Center, 114 West 47th Street, 1st Floor, New York, New York 10036, for the purposes stated in the accompanying Notice of Annual Meeting of Stockholders.
+This proxy statement contains information related to the solicitation of proxies for use at our Annual Meeting, to be held at 8:30 a.m., Eastern Time, on Monday, May 4, 2020 at 590 Madison Avenue, Floor 34, New York, New York 10022, Broadway Conference Room, for the purposes stated in the accompanying Notice of Annual Meeting of Stockholders.
 This solicitation is made by Colony Credit Real Estate, Inc. on behalf of our Board.
-This Proxy Statement, the enclosed proxy card and our 2018 annual report to stockholders ("Annual Report") are first being mailed to stockholders on or about March 27, 2019.
+This Proxy Statement, the enclosed proxy card and our 2019 annual report to stockholders ("Annual Report") are first being mailed to stockholders on or about April 1, 2020.
+You are encouraged to monitor our investor relations website at http://ir.clncredit.com for updated information about the Annual Meeting.

-Who is entitled to vote at the annual meeting?
+Who is entitled to vote at the Annual Meeting?

-Only holders of record of our Class A common stock, \$0.01 par value ("common stock") at the close of business on March 19, 2019, the Record Date for the Annual Meeting, are entitled to receive notice of the annual meeting and to vote at the meeting.
-Our common stock constitutes the only classes of securities entitled to vote at the meeting.
+Only holders of record of our common stock at the close of business on March 24, 2020, the Record Date for the Annual Meeting, are entitled to receive notice of the Annual Meeting and to vote at the meeting.
+Our common stock constitutes the only class of securities entitled to vote at the meeting.